brane100/Data-Automation-App/README.md

 1. Clone or download the repository.
 2. Install the required dependencies using your preferred method (e.g., Gradle, NPM, etc.).
-3. Build and deploy the app on your Android device (iOS support is planned for the future).
+3. Build and deploy the app on your Android device.

 ## How It Will Work